 3. Add the butter chunks and stir until it melts, then remove from heat and stir in the vanilla.

-4. Allow to cool at least 30 minutes, then transfer to your favorite storage container and refrigerate.
+4. Allow to cool for at least 30 minutes, then transfer to your favorite storage container and refrigerate.

 Can you believe how simple that was?
 Now the only thing left to decide is how will you use your hot fudge.
 If you are like me, you may just have to make a second batch because I want this sauce on everything!